ahead-labs-open-source/iac-toolset/README.md

-# Terraform modules #
+# IaC toolset #

+This is a toolset for Infrastructure-as-Code projects based on Terraform.
-Opinionated repository that contains Terraform modules to be used in any Terraform project in order to simplify things and reuse code.
+Contains opinionated modules to be used in any IaC project in order to simplify things and reuse code.

 ## More information ##